Rise to Success: Career Highlights of Christy Martin

 Discover the career path of Christy Martin, from the first major opportunity to industry-changing achievements.

-Christy Martin, also known as "The Coal Miner's Daughter," is a retired American professional boxer, boxing analyst, and motivational speaker who competed from 1989 to 2012.
+Christy Martin, known as "the Coal Miner's Daughter," is an American former professional boxer, boxing analyst, and motivational speaker who competed from 1989 to 2012.
 She held the WBC female super welterweight title in 2009.
-Martin achieved the distinction of being the first female boxer inducted into the Nevada Boxing Hall of Fame in 2016.
-In 2020, she was elected into the International Boxing Hall of Fame, marking the inaugural year women were included on the ballot.
+Martin made history as the first female boxer elected to the Nevada Boxing Hall of Fame in 2016 and was inducted into the International Boxing Hall of Fame in 2020, the first year women were included on the ballot.

 1989: Professional Boxing Debut

-In 1989, at age 21, Christy Martin began her professional boxing career with a six-round draw against Angela Buchanan.
+In 1989, Christy Martin began her professional boxing career.

 On October 15, 1993, Christy Martin defeated Beverly Szymansky by knockout in three rounds.

-In 1993, Christy Martin signed a promotional agreement with International Hall of Fame Promoter Don King, putting her in the international spotlight.
+In 1993, Christy Martin signed a promotional agreement with International Hall of Fame Promoter Don King, propelling her into the international spotlight.

 January 29, 1994: First Fight Under Don King Promotion

-On January 29, 1994, Christy Martin's first fights under the new agreement with Don King were against Melinda Robinson and Sue Chase on the undercard of the Julio Cesar Chavez vs Frankie Randall fight at the MGM Grand Hotel in Las Vegas.
+On January 29, 1994, Christy Martin's first fights under the promotional agreement with Don King took place against Melinda Robinson and Sue Chase at the MGM Grand Hotel in Las Vegas, NV, on the undercard of Julio Cesar Chavez vs Frankie Randall.

 March 16, 1996: Fight Against Deirdre Gogarty

-On March 16, 1996, Christy Martin fought Deirdre Gogarty on the Showtime pay-per-view broadcast of the Mike Tyson vs Frank Bruno WBC Heavyweight Championship, with Martin winning the decision.
+On March 16, 1996, Christy Martin fought Deirdre Gogarty in what is considered a significant fight that put women's boxing on the sports fans' radar during the Showtime pay-per-view broadcast of the Mike Tyson vs Frank Bruno WBC Heavyweight Championship.

 1998: Loss to Sumya Anani